Midrand: Politics

+Geography

+As the name suggests, Midrand lies centrally within the Gauteng province positioned halfway between Johannesburg to the south (27 km) and Pretoria to the north (30 km).
+It forms the northernmost part of the City of Johannesburg Metropolitan Municipality, bordering two other metropolitan municipalities within Gauteng namely the City of Tshwane to the north and the City of Ekurhuleni to the east.
+Midrand is flanked by Centurion to the north, Sandton to the south and Thembisa to the east.

 Landmarks

 Midrand has the largest conference centre in South Africa which is known as Gallagher Estate which was built on the former site of Halfway House Primary School, which subsequently moved to new grounds near the fire station.

-A landmark of Midrand is the Nizamiye Mosque, opened in 2012 the largest mosque in South Africa.
+A landmark of Midrand is the Nizamiye Mosque, opened in 2012, the largest mosque in South Africa.
 The Classical Turkish-style mosque was personally funded by Turkish-born construction tycoon Ali Katircioglu at a cost of R210 million.

 The largest single-phase shopping mall built in Africa, The Mall of Africa, is located in the Waterfall City precinct of the town.

 It is now also home to the new headquarters for a multinational auditing-finance company, PWC.
 (Constructed by WSP) Visible, as currently (2018) the only skyscraper in Midrand.
 It will however be rivaled by its upcoming twin, The Falcon Building.
 Both the Falcon and PWC are in the same complex as Mall of Africa.
 Other landmarks include the Boulders Shopping centre, so named after the heritage site housing huge granite rocks which are approximately 3.5-billion years old.

 Business

-Midrand is a thriving business node, home to the offices of major corporations such as Vodacom, Microsoft, Neotel, and Altech Autopage as well as an array of small and medium enterprises (SMEs).
-In 2013, Atterbury Properties announced plans to build the Mall of Africa, which would be the continent's largest.
+Midrand is a thriving business node, home to the offices of major corporations such as Vodacom, Microsoft, Neotel, and Altech Autopage as well as an array of small and medium enterprises.

+In 2013, Atterbury Properties announced plans to build the Mall of Africa, which would be one of the continent's largest.
 The Mall of Africa is located within the green, mixed-use Waterfall City precinct.
 The N1 Business Park and International Business Gateway are among the commercial developments in Midrand.
+The latest industrial development is called Waterfall Logistics Precinct.